 5.2.3 Ab crunches

 My least favorite exercises of them all.
 But they don’t just give you rock solid abs.
 They also give you a much stronger core and strengthen the muscles in your back.

 The same principle applies here.
 Don’t ask questions.
 Just do them.
 Thank me later. 😉

-Maintain a healthy diet with maybe a few things added which a non-drummer wouldn’t need.
+So maintaining a healthy diet is essential to keep our bodies energized at all times.
+Here’s a list of pretty obvious things with maybe a few things added which a non-drummer wouldn’t need.

 Take plenty of carbs if your really practicing for hours a day.
 Carbs have a bad rep these days, but it is still the necessary fuel.
 At least it is if you’re burning a few hundred extra calories daily while drumming.

 Multivitamins have not killed anyone yet, so I guess it’s okay to get you some of that.
 Be sure to select the higher quality ones because the quality may differ significantly.